TA

 Cons

 Reclaim is worth considering when the actual complaint isn't SavvyCal's booking page but the fact that meetings keep eating the time you meant to spend on focus work.
 It auto-schedules habits, task deadlines pulled from Asana, ClickUp, Jira, or Linear, and protected focus blocks around your calendar, and it still includes scheduling links so you're not giving those up.
-Pricing starts at $10/seat/month annually for Starter, undercutting SavvyCal's Basic tier, and the free Lite plan is genuinely free forever rather than a time-limited setup period.
+Pricing starts at $10/seat/month annually for Starter, matching SavvyCal Basic's $10/seat/month headline price, though Reclaim's monthly-billed rate is actually $12/seat, higher than SavvyCal Basic.
+The free Lite plan is genuinely free forever and includes scheduling links, which SavvyCal's free plan doesn't.
 The tradeoffs are real, though: Reclaim has no mobile app, which G2 reviewers cite as its most common complaint, it only connects to Google Calendar and Outlook, and it does nothing for email, so it solves a calendar problem specifically rather than SavvyCal's core booking-link use case.

 Pros